 Alex R. Fischer is an OSU Trustee, appointed just 11 days before the Waters firing on Jul.
 24, 2014.
 Fischer was Sr. VP at Battelle, including chairman of a Battelle company, Omniviz.
 Fischer’s boss was Battelle CEO, Jeffrey Wadsworth.
 Fischer is married to Lori Barreras and served as VP or HR for Battelle under Wadsworth.
 Fischer attended Tennessee.

 Gene Smith is OSU Athletic Director whose Title IX scandal involving the OSU cheerleaders has dropped off the headlines in the wake of the evidently fabricated Jon Waters OSU Marching Band accusations.
 Smith attended Notre Dame.
+(Smith’s problems were in February, and I didn’t hear anything about them, so were they in the headlines?
+And since the Waters firing is so much later, I don’t think it’s credible to say that one was an effort to deflect the other one. )

 Jeffrey Wadsworth is president of the OSU Trustees and CEO of Battelle Memorial Institute.
 Wadsworth attended Sheffield in the UK and worked for the University of California Trustees at Lawrence Livermore National Laboratory (LLNL).

 Michael V Drake is president of Ohio State.
-He attended Stanford.
-His close friend and colleague is Woodrow A. Myers whose company Wellpoint, Inc. has spread around political donations liberally in Ohio since 2006, including gifts to Betty Montgomery, who Drake has appointed to the Waters commission.
+He attended Stanford. (you have evidence?) is Woodrow A. Myers whose company Wellpoint, Inc. has spread around political donations liberally in Ohio since 2006, including gifts to Betty Montgomery, whom Drake has appointed to the Waters commission.
 Drake has failed to disclose that his other choices for the Jon Waters probe, Arent Fox LLP and David Vaughn, are equally conflicted.
 See previous post.

 Conspiracy to exploit the social networking invention exposed